 Description: This command will play the specified clip on the addressed reproducer card(s).

 Playback starts as soon as possible after the command is received.

+Command: nnnnaaaPL

-Command: nnnnaaaPL Parameters: nnnn is an ASCII file number between 0-1023 aaa is the address of the card(s) you want to process the command Rxx - Reproducer address between R1-R8 Gxx - Group address between G1-G13 - Wildcard address for all reproducers Response: R Comments: Since playback starts as quickly as possible once this command is received, it should never be used for synchronous playback.
+Rxx - Reproducer address between R1-R16

+Gxx - Group address between G1-G13

+- Wildcard address for all reproducers

+Comments: Since playback starts as quickly as possible once this command is received, it should never be used for synchronous playback.
 For this, you should use the Synchronous Play command for a consistent synchronized start of playback.
 Using a Search command along with a timed Play/Resume command works well for synchronous playback too.

-Examples: Play File 3 on Reproducer #1: Play File 4 on Group #2: Play File 52 on All Reproducers: 3R1PL 4G2PL 52PL
+Examples: Play File 3 on Reproducer #1: 3R1PL

+Play File 4 on Group #2: 4G2PL Play File 52 on All Reproducers: 52PL video loops once the end of the clip is reached.